-Survey of Information Technology - (1 credit)
+Survey of Information Technology - (1 credit) 9th -12th grade

 Students develop computer literacy skills to adapt to emerging technologies used in the global marketplace.
 Students implement personal and interpersonal skills to prepare for a rapidly evolving workplace environment.
 Students enhance reading, writing, computing, communication, and reasoning skills and apply them to the information technology environment.